Clint Holmes

-Clint Holmes (born 9 May 1946) is a British-born singer-songwriter and Las Vegas entertainer, and TV announcer.
+Clinton Raymond Holmes (born 9 May 1946) is a British-born singer-songwriter and Las Vegas entertainer, and TV announcer.
+He had a hit single in the US with "Playground in My Mind".

 Bio

 He was born in Bournemouth, England, the son of an African-American jazz musician and an English opera singer.
 He was raised in Farnham, New York, a small village southwest of Buffalo.